finbourne/lusid-sdk-csharp/sdk/docs/CustomEntitiesApi.md

             var identifierValue = identifierValue_example;  // string | The identifier value.
             var identifierScope = identifierScope_example;  // string | The identifier scope.
             var accessMetadataOperation = new List<AccessMetadataOperation>(); // List<AccessMetadataOperation> | The Json Patch document
-            var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effectiveAt datetime at which the Access Metadata will be effective from (optional) var effectiveUntil = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime until which the Access Metadata is valid.
+            var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effectiveAt datetime at which to retrieve the Access Metadata (optional) var effectiveUntil = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime until which the Access Metadata is valid.
 If not supplied this will be valid indefinitely, or until the next 'effectiveAt' datetime of the Access Metadata (optional)

             try